The Costa Calida - Spain's warm coast

 - The province of Murcia produces more lemons than any other area in Spain

-- The Costa Calida boasts the most sunshine hours with over 320 days of sunshine each year.
+- The Costa Calida boasts over 320 days of sunshine each year.

 - The plains of the Costa Calida are extremely fertile with rice being the staple diet in the area

 - La Manga is home to the stunning 5 star La Manga Golf Resort which offers 3 superb golf courses set on 1500 acres of lush countryside.
 Many top sports clubs use the resort as a base for winter training including the England football team.

 - La Manga de Mar Menor

 - San Javier

 - El Mojon

 - La Azohia